Get started with Baxter

 Baxter classifies the request, tells you which template it will use, and asks for a one-word confirmation before generating anything.
 You can reply with the artefact code (e.g. BR), a number, or just proceed.

-Try every artefact right now — real sanity checks included
+Try every artefact — example prompts

 📋 BRD

-"Write up the requirements for adding a due date field to todos"
+"Write up the requirements for recurring invoices"

 📖 PD